thegetty/bronze-guidelines/content/intro.md

 ### 2.8 Alloys

-The preparation of the metal that will be poured into the mold consists of many preliminary steps, including alloying, in order to achieve the desired properties (color, {% def "bronze" %}, workability, corrosion resistance).
+The preparation of the metal that will be poured into the mold consists of many preliminary steps, including alloying, in order to achieve the desired properties (color, {% def "castability" %}, workability, corrosion resistance).
 This final mixing of elements, including the use of scrap metal, may happen in advance of a pour, or at the time of casting of a given sculpture.
 The overview of the range of alloys used in “bronze” sculpture and some of their salient qualities/properties is provided in [I.6](/vol-1/2/).

 </section>
 <section id="S2.9">